 Garuda Indonesia Logo

-The airline’s latest logo update was prompted by developing a new strategy to grow and modernize operations.
+The airline’s latest logo update was prompted by the development of a new strategy to grow and modernize operations.
 In this context, changes to the emblem’s design carry a clear symbolic meaning, reflecting the company’s new ambitions and strategic goals.

-In the new version of the logo, dark gray letters are now elongated upwards.
+In the new logo, the dark gray letters are now elongated upward.
 This design emphasizes the company’s aspirations to elevate and expand its influence.
 The vertical direction of the letters symbolizes strength and growth, indicating an increase in the number of aircraft in the fleet and the expansion of the network of ports it serves.
 These design changes aim to visually convey the company’s dynamic development and adaptation to changes in the global aviation industry.

 The logo now features a bird ascending above the company’s name.
 This design element symbolizes limitless development and power.
 The bird’s flight above the name emphasizes the airline’s ambition to overcome obstacles and reach new heights in its development.